samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 ## The build

-Built over roughly four weeks (July to August 2026), single author, in a linear history of 132 commits.
+Built over roughly four weeks (July to August 2026).
+The project is AI assisted, and hosted on a very small VPS.
 Ten phases: an MVP API, API hardening, containerization and first CI, the data layer and seeder, caching and candidate sets, benchmarks/docs/licensing, a full evaluation-engine overhaul, Swagger documentation, a frontend (later moved to samaita.com), and production CI/CD polish.

 Two design decisions worth calling out: